AntoineBalaine/AntoineBalaine.github.io/_posts/2025-02-07-ForgetfulPrompter.md

 ## The Console 1 demo application - version 1.

-TLDR: It’s an extension for my favorite music application.
+TLDR: I wrote an extension for my favorite music application.
 It provides deep integration of Softube’s Console1 controller.

 The controller is basically a box covered with knobs and buttons which mimcs a mixing studio’s console.